 The Office of the Children's Lawyer can become involved in child custody and access matters as follows:

-- If a child’s parents or family members are involved in a court case and cannot agree on custody and access arrangements for a child, a judge can request that the Office of the Children's Lawyer assign a Children’s Lawyer to represent the child.
-A party (e.g. parent) to a custody/access court proceeding can ask the judge to appoint the Children’s Lawyer, but it is ultimately the Children's Lawyer who determines whether to intervene in the case.
+- If a child’s parents or family members are involved in a court case and cannot agree on custody and access arrangements for a child, a judge can refer the file to the Office of the Children's Lawyer and request the Children’s Lawyer intervene to represent the child.
+A party (e.g. parent) to a custody/access court proceeding can ask the judge to refer the Children’s Lawyer, but it is ultimately the Children's Lawyer who determines whether to intervene in the case.

 The Children’s Lawyer can also represent children in alternative dispute resolution processes, such as mediation, in order to assist high-conflict parents to reach resolutions outside of the often adversarial court system.

 There is no cost to families when the Office of the Children's Lawyer becomes involved.

 What happens when the court appoints a Children’s Lawyer?